-During the summer, it can be really challenging to keep kids motivated to read.
-There are many competing issues including activities kids are participating in such as camps, swimming, and travel.
-But other kids may lack access to books.
+Summer reading strategies are important for students to avoid summer slide, and there are ways we can make summer reading enticing to kids.
+We know there are many things competing for your time including camps, swimming, and travel.
+Another challenge is that some students may lack access to books.
 What can be done?
-How can we plan NOW to set kids up for summer success?
+How can we plan NOW to set kids up for summer reading success?

-One of the best ways to plan for the summer is to help your kids create reading lists.
-The resource to the right is one I created for teachers to use for list creation.
+One of the best ways to plan for the summer is to help your kids create summer reading lists.
+The free resource to the right is one I created for teachers to use for list creation.
 It’s best for upper elementary and middle school.
 Kids work in small groups to build top 20 lists by genre and then from the genre lists, the kids make personal top 20 lists.
-They’re great for displaying which helps kids learning what others are wanting to read too.
+They’re great for displaying as kids want to read what others are wanting to read too.

 Another fun way for your kids to build reading lists is by using a graffiti wall.
 With the wall, kids post a simple book review form to the wall that includes a brief summary, opinions about the book, etc. If you’d like to create a graffitti wall, download THIS FORM to use with your kids.
 This idea would probably work well for primary students as well as upper.